-The Lagos State House of Assembly is the state legislature of Lagos State.
-It is one of the State Houses of Assembly established by Section 90 of the Constitution of Federal Republic of Nigeria as amended and endowed with powers to legislate as well as privileges and immunities to enable it exercise these powers without hindrance.
+The Lagos State House of Assembly is one of the State Houses of Assembly established by Section 90 of the Constitution of Federal Republic of Nigeria as amended.
+It is endowed with powers to legislate for the state as well as has privileges and immunities to enable it exercise these powers without hindrance.

-The Lagos State House of Assembly is situated right inside Lagos State Government secretariat at Alausa in Ikeja central business district.
-The House of Assembly is currently under the All Progressives Congress which is the current party ruling Lagos State.
-There have been seven different house of assemblies the very first one was inaugurated 2 October 1979 and the present one was inaugurated 6 June 2011.
-The House of Assembly is made up of forty Honorable Members elected to represent their constituencies for a period of four (4) years
+The Lagos State House of Assembly is situated right inside Lagos State Government Secretariat at Alausa in Ikeja Central Business District.
+There have been nine different Houses of Assembly in the state.
+The first one was inaugurated on October 2 1979 and the present one was inaugurated on June 13 2019.
+The House of Assembly is made up of forty Honourable Members elected to represent their constituencies for a period of four (4) years.

 The purpose of the House of Assembly is to "provide information on the scope of responsibilities, services and commitment for the entire people of Lagos State".